 The bathroom also has a scale and a magazine rack with the latest magazines.

-In the den and on the bar there is always freshly made popcorn, an array of nuts and my guests love chocolate covered almond balls!
+One of my favorite areas, when entertaining overnight guests, is the den and bar area.
+There is always freshly made popcorn, an array of nuts and my guests love chocolate-covered almond balls!
 And of course, Shelly and I have been known to mix up a mean cocktail in the evening hours.

 In the kitchen, I have a large basket of fresh fruit on the counter, and the refrigerator is stocked with everything from bottled water to ‘you name it!’